DeutscheSoft/toolkit/docs/rendering.md

 toolkit furthermore employs a technique which we will explain in the following.
 We call this technique **DOM scheduling**.

-The runtime performance of code operating on the DOM tree can be substantially influenced by the amount of reflows and style recalculations which it triggers.
+The run time performance of code operating on the DOM tree can be substantially influenced by the amount of reflows and style recalculations which it triggers.
 Style recalculations might be triggered by asking for the value of a computed style of an element.
 Likewise reflow operations might be necessary